More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 The first day of work I was sent to this demolition site in Fangshan.
 The place was a residential area that was slated for redevelopment, where some stubborn homeowners were refusing to vacate their homes despite pressure from property developers.
 As it turned out, the real estate company had a deal with the security company that employed and subsequently shipped us there.
 There were about 100 to 200 of us, looking all mighty with our uniforms and helmets.

 We set out to work in groups led by these tattooed dudes that went on knocking on doors and asking, “When are you moving out?
 When are you planning to sign the contract?”
 Whenever some elderly folks answered the door, the men changed their script to something like, “When will your kids get home from work?”
-It’s not like they were asking us to do anything other than stand behind the guys.
+We weren’t asked to do anything other than stand behind the guys.
 Still, I felt that I’d been hired to intimidate people.
 That felt pretty immoral.

-After clocking off on that first day, I got a sudden incoming video call from my sister.
+After clocking off on that first day, I suddenly got an incoming video call from my sister.
 When I asked her what was the matter, she replied that my little niece missed me and wanted to see me on the phone.
-Typing my reply instead of accepting the video call meant that I could hide my tears from them as I wrote, “I’m fine here.”
+Instead of accepting the video call, I typed my reply, meaning that I could hide my tears from them as I wrote, “I’m fine here.”

 My sister asked me how many people lived in the dormitory, and I lied to her saying that the facilities had quadruple rooms with private bathrooms and a really great environment.
 The truth is that they pack 20 of us in each room, and the toilets are all outside.

-At this point, I still thought that this was surely just the beginning.
-Sure enough, I told myself, things would change in the next couple of days.
+At this point, I still thought that this was just the beginning.
+Surely, I told myself, things would change soon.

 -3-